 Best for Tailgates and Outdoor Concerts

 Have you ever sat down on a picnic blanket only to feel, like a slow-rising dread, the moisture of the ground you thought was dry soak into your pants?
 In a word, it’s uncomfortable.
-But it’s no surprise that Yeti, which makes all of its products impervious, made its Lowlands camp blanket waterproof on its bottom to prevent such unfortunate circumstances.
+But it’s no surprise that Yeti, which makes all of its products impervious, made its Lowlands camping blanket waterproof on its bottom to prevent such unfortunate circumstances.
 The top is soft and lightly insulated, though, so the Lowlands is still plenty comfy.
 Plus, it’s pet-friendly and, should you spill food on it (or if a rude “friend” forgets to remove his or her shoes before sitting), it’s machine washable.

 Dimensions: 55 x 78 inches